oracle/terraform-provider-oci/docs/core/internet_gateways.md

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment to contain the Internet Gateway.
+* `defined_tags` - (Optional) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `enabled` - (Optional) Whether the gateway is enabled upon creation.
 If this argument is not specified, the gateway will be enabled by default.
+* `freeform_tags` - (Optional) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `vcn_id` - (Required) The OCID of the VCN the Internet Gateway is attached to.

 ### Update Operation
 Updates the specified Internet Gateway.
-You can disable/enable it, or change its display name.
+You can disable/enable it, or change its display name or tags.
 Avoid entering confidential information.

 If the gateway is disabled, that means no traffic will flow to/from the internet even if there's a route rule that enables that traffic.

 The following arguments support updates:
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `enabled` - Whether the gateway is enabled upon creation.
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`

 ** IMPORTANT **